-Primary dysmenorrhea occurs during the initial years of menstrual cycle which most probably will disappear after the first child birth or in late twenties or early thirties.
+Primary dysmenorrhea occurs during the initial years of the menstrual cycle, which most likely will disappear after their first child birth or in their late twenties or early thirties.

 According to Deligeoroglou, in the article titled “Dysmenorrhea” published in the Annals of the New York Academy of Sciences in 2000, the root causes for secondary dysmenorrhea include diseases or medical conditions pertaining to uterus.
 Some of the causes include:

-Endometriosis: Endometriosis a condition in which the cells that are present in endometrium (uterus) are found on surrounding pelvic organs
+Endometriosis: Endometriosis is a condition where the cells present in the endometrium (uterus) are found on surrounding pelvic organs.

-Adenomyosis: Adenomyosis is a condition where endometrial tissue which provides the lining for the uterus grows inside it.
-This condition is generally seen during the late childbearing years or after having children.
+Adenomyosis: Adenomyosis is a condition where endometrial tissue, which provides the lining for the uterus, grows inside it.
+This condition is generally seen during later childbearing years or after having children.

-Fibroids: Fibroids are benign tumors that form in the uterine walls and / or attached to it.
+Fibroids: Fibroids are benign tumors that form in the uterine walls and are possibly attached to it.

-Pelvic inflammatory disease: Infections of fallopian tubes which can spread to other organs such as ovaries, uterus, cervix, etc.
+Pelvic Inflammatory Disease: This consists of an infection of the fallopian tubes which can spread to other organs such as the ovaries, uterus, or cervix.

-Premenstrual syndrome: Premenstrual syndrome (PMS) is an experience of discomfort occurring in women before the menstruation cycle begins.
-More than 200 symptoms have been associated with PMS but prominently few major symptoms have been reported which include irritability, tension, stress, anxiety, insomnia, headaches and fatigue.
+Premenstrual Syndrome: Premenstrual syndrome (PMS) is an experience of discomfort occurring in women before their menstrual cycle begins.
+More than 200 symptoms have been associated with PMS but the few major symptoms that have been consistently reported include irritability, tension, stress, anxiety, insomnia, headaches and fatigue.

-Cervical stenosis or occlusion: Cervical stenosis, a condition where the spinal canal is very small for the spinal cord and nerve roots which damages the spinal cord and the nerve roots.
+Cervical Stenosis or Occlusion: Cervical stenosis, a condition where the spinal canal is too small for the spinal cord and nerve roots which can damage both the spinal cord and the nerve roots.

-Uterine polyps: Uterine polyps are tissues growing inside of the uterus wall lining.
-These overgrowths can be as small as few millimeters to few centimeters or couple of inches across.
-This condition is seen more in women who are 40s or 50s and sometimes in young women as well.
+Uterine Polyps: Uterine polyps are tissues growing inside of the uterus wall lining.
+These overgrown lesions can be as small as few millimeters to a few centimeters or inches across.
+This condition is seen more in women who are in their 40s or 50s and sometimes in young women as well.

-Intrauterine adhesions: Intrauterine adhesions form as a result of trauma in the intrauterine area.
+Intrauterine Adhesions: Intrauterine adhesions form as a result of trauma in the intrauterine area.
 The joining of tissues in the uterine cavity is seen.
-These joining can differ in individuals.
+These joinings can differ between individuals.

-Congenital malformations: Congenital malformations in the reproductive organs such as uterus, vagina and ovaries can cause dysmenorrhea.
+Congenital Malformations: Congenital malformations in the reproductive organs such as the uterus, vagina and ovaries can cause dysmenorrhea.

-Intrauterine contraceptive device: The use of intrauterine contraceptive devices has been known to cause dysmenorrhea.
-Dysmenorrheal symptoms were found to be higher in women with intrauterine devices, than women without those devices.
+Intrauterine Contraceptive Device: The use of an intrauterine contraceptive device has been known to cause dysmenorrhea.
+Dysmenorrheal symptoms were found to be higher in women with intrauterine devices than in women without those devices.

-Transverse vaginal septum: Transverse vaginal septum is utero-vaginal condition where the canal of the vagina is defective.
+Transverse Vaginal Septum: Transverse vaginal septum is a utero-vaginal condition where the canal of the vagina is defective.
 The septa obstruct the opening of the vagina.

-Pelvic congestion syndrome: Pelvic congestion syndrome is reported to be a common disease among women.
-Women report pain in the lower abdominal region.
-It is caused by varicose veins where blood flows in opposite direction resulting in pain.
+Pelvic Congestion Syndrome: Pelvic congestion syndrome is reported to be a common disease among many women.
+Women report pain in the lower abdominal region, which is caused by varicose veins where blood flows in the opposite direction, resulting in pain.

-Allen-Masters syndrome: Allen-Masters syndrome is a condition in which the tissue stabilizing and holding the uterus in place in pelvis is damaged.
-While the upper part of the uterus is steady, the lower part does not stretch and causes pain in the cervix.
+Allen-Masters Syndrome: Allen-Masters syndrome is a condition in which the tissue stabilizing and holding the uterus in place in the pelvis is damaged.
+While the upper part of the uterus is steady, the lower part does not stretch and can cause pain in the cervix.

 Stress, anxiety, obesity and alcohol consumption have also been observed in some cases, but not on a general scale.